nicholaswmin/automap/README.md

 }
 ```

-> cannot be entirely constructed by calling `new` and passing it's JSON.
+> The object-graph cannot be entirely constructed by calling `new` and
+> passing it's JSON.
+>
-> The `Building` root will be constructed correctly, but the nested `Flat`
+> The `Building` root will be constructed correctly, but its nested `Flat`s
-  will not.
+> array will not.

 this doesn't work either: